ruitians/distcorr_pipeline/README.md

-##         DTI Processing Pipeline with distortion correction and LE patching
+##         DTI Processing Pipeline with Distortion Correction and LE patching
 The processing pipeline to perform distortion correction and Leukoencephalopathy (LE) patching for DTI structure connectome

 ### Prerequisites